 Ahead I unpack works from some of the street artists that have opened my eyes and now symbolize the thriving art gallery that are the streets of New York City.

 Phoebe in NY

-Phoebe in New York is the alter ego of Libby Schoettle, an artist and aspiring writer whose work always makes me chuckle or ponder, a bit.
+Phoebe in New York is the alter ego of Libby Schoettle, a New York street artist and aspiring writer whose work always makes me chuckle or ponder, a bit.
 Witty phrases like “something good is worth finding” adorn her characters, who can be seen clutching a heart and posing with a pensive closed fist under their chin (like in the photo above).

 Her website mentions that she “aims to forge connections and evoke emotions among people on city streets,” and I can certainly say she has done that for me!
 Her characters, made of various imperfect materials that constitute a collage that is wheat-pasted late at night or in the early morning, and they seem very at-home on the streets of Manhattan.